 If you take a lump sum, you have more control over your money right now.
 You can choose to invest it into a retirement account or other stock option to generate a return.
 You could also use it to buy or expand a business.

 Several financial advisors recommend taking the lump sum because you typically receive a better return on investing lottery winnings in higher-return assets, like stocks.
-If you elect annuity payments, however, you can take advantage of your tax deductions each year and a lower tax bracket to reduce your tax bill.
+If you elect annuity payments, however, you can take advantage of your tax deductions each year with the help of lottery tax calculator and a lower tax bracket to reduce your tax bill.